vmware-archive/oauth2-route-service/cmd/oauth-uaa/README.md

 <h1> Route Service for oauth2 using UAA</h1>

-The following fields are required in order to run this app:
+The following environment variables are required in order to run this app:

 * UAA\_HOST: UAA Host (eg. https://uaa.my-cf.com )
 * UAA\_LOGIN\_PATH: Path to the uaa login page (eg. /oauth/authorize )